Tai Chi for Arthritis and Fall Prevention Programs Expand with Boost from N.C. Center for Health and Wellness

 Givens Highland Farms Community Room, 200 Tabernacle Rd.

-To learn more about falls prevention programs coordinated through NCCHW all over North Carolina, and upcoming classes, visit the website healthyagingnc.com.
-The class listing is updated regularly.
+To learn more about falls prevention programs coordinated through NCCHW all over North Carolina, and upcoming programs, visit the website healthyagingnc.com.
+The program listing is updated regularly.
 Information about NCCHW is available at ncchw.unca.edu.